Angel-grace/Emotion-Detector/README.md

 # Emotion-Detector
-Emotion Detector is a an Application developed with Flask which Incorporates IBM Watson NLP.
+Emotion Detector is an Application developed with Flask that Incorporates IBM Watson NLP to detect the Emotions of a given text.

 #### Install Required Libraries